How to Make Real Money Online With Passive Income

 You might or might not aspire to be a wildly successful trend entrepreneur and you might not care about having millions, but rather just want to get a passive online income from doing something that you enjoy.
 This is the right place to start – as a beginner.

-The mindset of slow empire builders is to slow down, play around and experiment with what you already love to create specialised and outstanding work that attracts loyal followers and produces a decent passive income over many years.
+The mindset of slow empire builders is to slow down, play around, and experiment with what you already love to create specialized and outstanding work that attracts loyal followers and produces a decent passive income over many years.

-Slow empire builders gain the most from genune interaction with online audiences, and therefore have the ability to sell more to less people, in a more emotionally satisfying way, over a greater period of time.
+Slow empire builders gain the most from genuine interaction with online audiences, and therefore have the ability to sell more to less people in a more emotionally satisfying way over a greater period of time.
 This can result in very successful business models that have a much longer shelf life.

-The key to understanding building projects, empires or businesses with long term passive income potential is to ignore hunting for trends and the next big thing with $$$ (which will drop off the radar when its shelf life is over) and start with what you know, or would like to know and make it into something valuable which sells.
+The key to understanding building projects, empires, or businesses with long term passive income potential is to ignore hunting for trends and the next big thing and start with what you know or would like to know instead.
+Identify that and make it into something valuable which sells.